snowplow/snowplowanalytics.com/_posts/2018-12-18-debugging-bad-rows-on-gcp/index.md

 > Unrecognized event [null]
 > Payload with vendor [] and version [] not supported by this version of Scala Common Enrich

-These aren't Snowplow events - they're mostly caused by requests which didn't come from a Snowplow tracker hitting the Snowplow collector.
+These aren't Snowplow events - they're mostly caused by requests which didn't come from a Snowplow tracker.

 The other bad rows mean the data sent didn't match our schemas: